In association with

 3. Act: use your findings to inform your decision making

-Working with your organisation’s communications experts and project team draw up a communication and dissemination plan for your evaluation to maximise its impact.
-Consider who your audience is, what the different approaches are to communicating the messages and the different formats these could be communicated in and by.
-Where available, build into your project/service communications strategy.
+Working with your organisation’s communications experts and project team, draw up a communication and dissemination plan for your evaluation to maximise its impact.
+Consider who your audience is, what the different approaches are to communicating the messages and the different formats these could be communicated through.
+Where available, build into your project or service communications strategy.